Customer Account Records and Required Notifications

 The customer account record is a living file.
 It includes:

-- Account opening documents: FINRA Rule 4512 / MSRB G-8 customer account information (name, address, date of birth (DOB), Social Security number (SSN) or Taxpayer Identification Number (TIN), employment, net worth, income, investment objective, risk tolerance, investment experience)
+- Account opening documents: customer account information collected under the FINRA customer account information rule and the MSRB municipal-records creation rule (name, address, date of birth (DOB), Social Security number (SSN) or Taxpayer Identification Number (TIN), employment, net worth, income, investment objective, risk tolerance, investment experience)

 - Account agreements: new account application, margin agreement (not generally used for Series 6 products), option agreement (not applicable for Series 6), beneficiary designations for IRAs and variable annuities

-- Supervisory approvals: principal approval of the account opening (FINRA Rule 3110 / MSRB G-27); Rule 2330 principal approval of deferred-variable-annuity recommendations
+- Supervisory approvals: principal approval of the account opening (under the FINRA supervision rule and the MSRB municipal supervision rule); principal approval of deferred-variable-annuity recommendations under the FINRA deferred-variable-annuity rule

 - Correspondence and communications with the customer: emails, letters, internal memos